Find Grad Schools

 The states with the most job growth for Nuclear Monitoring Technician are Connecticut, Washington, and Missouri.
 Watch out if you plan on working in Idaho, Virginia, or Pennsylvania.
 These states have the worst job growth for this type of profession.

-The salary for Nuclear Monitoring Technicians ranges between about $49,820 and $114,670 a year.
+Nuclear Monitoring Technicians make between $49,820 and $114,670 a year.

 undefined